Accepted Workshop at CHI 2026

 Extended Reality (XR) combined with Artificial Intelligence (AI) has the potential to revolutionize how professionals operate in Challenging Environments (CEs), ranging from emergency response and firefighting to advanced industrial manufacturing.
 These are contexts defined by a confluence of complexity, risk, and unpredictability that pushes human decision-making to its limits.

 However, current research often fails to address the unique demands of embodied, mission-critical work.
-When stakes are high, systems cannot just be "seamless"—they must be resilient.
-We argue for three crucial shifts in perspective to bridge this gap:
+When stakes are high, operational XR-based assistance and augmentation cannot just be "seamless" - it must be trustworthy, resilient and transparent.
+We therefore argue for three crucial shifts in perspective to bridge this gap:

 Shift 01: Trust